hamzayogurtcuoglu/ShapeMaker-ROS-Unity-ROS-/README.md

-1) Create a 3D unity project then put Asset Zip folder to inside.
+1) Open RosShape.unity(In Asset.zip) a 3D unity project then put Asset Zip folder to inside.

 Start broker with separate terminal.
 1) cd catkin_ws/